huggingface/huggingface.js/packages/tasks/src/tasks/mask-generation/about.md

 - **Box prompt:** The user can draw a box on the image, and a meaningful segment within the box will be returned.
 - **Text prompt:** The user can input a text, and the objects of that type will be segmented.
 Note that this capability has not yet been released and has only been explored in research.

 Below you can see how to use an input-point prompt.
 It also demonstrates direct model inference without the `pipeline` abstraction.
-The input prompt here is a list of lists where outermost list is number of batches, inner one is number of points and innermost one is the actual location of the point.
+The input prompt here is a nested list where the outermost list is the batch size (`1`), then the number of points (also `1` in this example), and the innermost list contains the actual coordinates of the point (`[450, 600]`).

 ```python
 from transformers import SamModel, SamProcessor